-The Human Rights Archive partners with the human rights community to preserve the history and legacy of human rights around the world.
-Its archival partners include artists, grassroots organizations and transnational NGOs, human rights advocates and religious and political leaders.
-The Human Rights Archive’s collections document the impact that organizations and individuals have had on government policy in support of human rights, the important role that these organizations and individuals have played in the development and transformation of the international human rights movement and the articulation of U.S. social justice movements with the international human rights community.
+The Human Rights Archive documents the impact that organizations and individuals have had on government policy in support of human rights, the important role that these organizations and individuals have played in the development and transformation of the international human rights movement and the articulation of U.S. social justice movements with the international human rights community.

 Lesbian, Gay, Bisexual, Transgender, and Queer History

-The Rubenstein Library collects rare print and manuscript material documenting LGBTQ history and culture, primarily in the American South in the 20th century, with a particular emphasis on literature, political activism and publishing.
-These materials are a part of each major collecting initiative, and collections include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the Front Page Records, the International Center for Transitional Justice Records, the Jim Sears Papers, the Milo Guthrie Papers, the North Carolina Lesbian and Gay Health Project Records, the papers of notable Durham and North Carolina-based activists and organizations, the William Gedney Photographs and Writings, extensive periodical holdings and collections of lesbian and gay male pulp fiction.
+The library holds rare print and manuscript material documenting LGBTQ history and culture with an emphasis on literature, political activism, and publishing.
+Highlights include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the Front Page Records, the James Sears Papers, the North Carolina Lesbian and Gay Health Project Records, and the Southerners on New Ground Records, as well as collections of lesbian and gay male pulp fiction.